 - The advantage of using a gauge sensor is if the user wants to measure a vacuum smaller than the full vacuum range 14.7 psi, such as -3 psi, using a lower range focusing on the negative pressure range is more appropriate.
 This way, by using a smaller full-scale range pressure sensor, the user captures the the full-range of the vacuum pressure measurements, thus obtaining more resolution and more design flexibility.
 For a single port gauge sensor, the single port is vented to atmosphere.

 For example, if a user is trying to measure the inhalation pressure in a respiratory application, the pressure range would be no more than 0.6 psi.
 If an absolute pressure sensor is used, only 4% of the pressure range would be used, hence wasting 96% of the sensor's calibrated range.
-By using a gauge sensor such as the SM7XXX Series, the user can capitalize on higher resolution and measure smaller negative pressure ranges.
+By using a gauge sensor such as the AL4 Series, the user can capitalize on higher resolution and measure smaller negative pressure ranges.

 Examples of classic applications where negative pressure measurements are needed include negative wound pressure therapy, breathing applications, pump control/performance monitoring, HVAC applications such as filter monitoring and pressurized rooms such as cleanrooms and isolation rooms.
 One pressure sensor series which works well for these applications is the AP/AG Series from Fujikura.

 We also have a Low Pressure Product & Pricing Guide which reviews specific models and includes budgetary pricing.